ID0NTMIND/ID0NTMIND/README.md

 * 🔭 I’m currently working on something cool.
-* 🌱 I’m building some fantastic webdev skills.
+* 🌱 I’m building some fantastic DS skills.

 ***In progress....***